Chart Color Schemes

 Epping shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Epping's educational attainment is notably higher than national and state averages.
-60.1% of residents aged 15+ have university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
+Epping's residents aged 15 and above have a higher educational attainment than national and state averages.
+60.1% of Epping residents hold university qualifications, compared to 30.4% in Australia and 32.2% in NSW.
 Bachelor degrees are the most common at 35.1%, followed by postgraduate qualifications (21.9%) and graduate diplomas (3.1%).
-Vocational pathways account for 16.8%, with advanced diplomas at 9.3% and certificates at 7.5%.
+Vocational pathways account for 16.8% of qualifications, with advanced diplomas at 9.3% and certificates at 7.5%.

-Educational participation is high, with 32.4% of residents currently enrolled in formal education.
+Educational participation is high, with 32.4% currently enrolled in formal education.
 This includes 10.2% in primary education, 8.3% in tertiary education, and 7.6% pursuing secondary education.
-There are seven schools operating within Epping, educating approximately 2,767 students.
-The area shows significant socio-educational advantages with an ICSEA score of 1120.
-The educational mix includes four primary, two secondary, and one K-12 school.
-Note: for schools with 'n/a' enrolments, please refer to the parent campus.

 Frequently Asked Questions - Education